-I am semi-retired after 40 years in the retail industry and live with the love of my life in this beautiful little part of the world, which I am always keen to show off, online or to any potential visitor.
+I am semi-retired after 40 years in the retail industry and live with the love of my life in this beautiful little part of the world, which I am always keen to show off, via social media (mainly Facebook) or to any potential visitor.

 Although nature photography can be very challenging, I also find it to be a very relaxing pastime and living and retiring in such a stress-free and picturesque little seaside township such as Tin Can Bay in SE Queensland, Australia, I am only too happy to pass on some of the knowledge I have gained over past years, to others wishing to better their own nature/landscape photography, as well as offering knowledge on general camera skills and much simpler programs, for sometimes well-needed photo editing.

 Servicing the visitor and Cooloola Coast locals alike . . .